MoleMan1024/audiowagon/docs/index.markdown

 ### Does the app support voice input?

 Partially.
-The following utterances work with Google Assistant:
+The following utterances work with Google Assistant (at least in English):

 - "Play"
 - "Pause"